 During the 2009-10 academic year, the College’s 26 varsity sports teams earned a number of accolades and honors.
 These Points of Athletics Pride include: team and individual post-season conference regional or national championships; student-athletes named Conference Players of the Year, Most Outstanding Performer, Conference Rookie of the Year, All-America, All-ECAC, All-New England, All-Conference; Academic Excellence Awards; and coaches named National, Regional, or Conference Coach of the Year.

 Founded in 1885, Springfield College is known worldwide for the guiding principles of its humanics philosophy—educating students in spirit, mind, and body for leadership in service to others.
 With its foundation of academic excellence and rich athletic heritage, Springfield College prepares students with real-world leadership skills for careers that transform lives and communities.
 The college offers a range of undergraduate and graduate degree programs in fields of health sciences, human and social services, sport management and movement studies, education, business, and the arts and sciences.
 It also offers doctoral programs in physical education, physical therapy, and counseling psychology.
-The college is ranked in the 2015 edition of “Best Colleges” in the top tier of “Best Regional Universities -- North Region” by U.S.News Media Group, and is designated as a premier Leadership Development Center by the YMCA of the USA.
+The college is ranked in the 2015 edition of “Best Colleges” in the top tier of “Best Regional Universities -- North Region” by U.S.News & World Report, and is designated as a premier Leadership Development Center by the YMCA of the USA.
 More than 5,000 traditional, nontraditional and international students study at its main campus in Springfield, Mass., and at its School of Human Services campuses across the country.